deathbyprograms/StabToRestart/README.md

 ## Possible/Known Issues

-- I have only tested this on my own headset (a Quest 2), and have been told the system I used to access buttons presses may not work with SteamVR.
-Note that the button condition may not work for non-Oculus users.
 - When the button condition is not selected, the dropdown menu for the button choice will disappear, while the text will remain.

 ### Contribute